raja-sec/raja-portfolio/backend/data/articles/digital-forensics-using-kali-linux.md

 Digital forensics is the process of collecting, analyzing, and preserving electronic evidence.
 In cybercrime investigations, it helps uncover how systems were compromised, who was behind the attack, and what data was affected.
 Unlike traditional evidence, digital data is fragile since it can be deleted, altered, or encrypted in seconds.

-1. -Digital forensics typically follows a structured process:
+- Digital forensics typically follows a structured process:

-2. -Identify digital sources and potential evidence
+- Identify digital sources and potential evidence

-3. -Preserve data integrity during acquisition
+- Preserve data integrity during acquisition

-4. -Analyze files, memory, or network activity
+- Analyze files, memory, or network activity

-5. -Document and report findings for legal use
+- Document and report findings for legal use

 The course begins with setting up a digital lab using Kali Linux, a Debian-based distribution filled with forensic and cybersecurity tools.
 This setup ensures that investigations take place in a safe, isolated environment where evidence remains untouched.